D/2.7 Managing and investigating potential breaches of the QUT Code for responsible conduct of research

 - seeking to re-agitate issues that have already been addressed or determined.

-At any stage where such behaviour is suspected, this matter maybe referred to the Director, Human Resources who may make an assessment that the complaint is vexatious, frivolous, misconceived without substance or that an alternative University policy is applicable to the subject matter of the complaint and, therefore, the matter will not be progressed through these procedures.
+At any stage where such behaviour is suspected, this matter may be referred to the Vice-President (Administration) and University Registrar who may make an assessment that the complaint is vexatious, frivolous, misconceived without substance or that an alternative University policy is applicable to the subject matter of the complaint and, therefore, the matter will not be progressed through these procedures.

 (g) Record keeping